EEHoveckis/LogiPro-Server/README.md

 <h1 align="center">🏦 LogiPro Server 📚</h1>
 <h5 align="center">RESTful API Server For LogiPro</h5>

+**This repository is now archived.
+You are free to use anything from it.**

 ## 📝 Description
 _**LogiPro is still in early development, more news will follow.**_